On entropic and almost multilinear representability of matroids: Introduction

 \subsection{Main results}

-A \emph{matroid} is a combinatorial abstraction of linear independence in vector spaces and forests in graph.
+A \emph{matroid} is a combinatorial abstraction of linear independence in vector spaces and forests in graphs.
 Classically, a matroid is said to be representable over a field if there exists a set of vectors in some vector space over that field such that the subsets of linearly independent vectors are exactly the independent subsets of the matroid.
-This article investigates two generalized notions of matroid representability.
+This article investigates entropic and multilinear representations.